TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week6/AWS-14.2 IAM.md

   - user groups: collection of IAM users.
 Use groups to specify permissions for a collection of users.
   - users:  an identity with long-term credentials that is used to interact with AWS in an account.
   - roles: similar to user, but has no credentials associated with it.
 Instead of being linked with one person, a role is intended to be assumable by anyone who needs it.
 An IAM user can assume a role to temporarily take on different permissions for a specific task.
+- **role-based access control (RBAC)**: RBAC provides a way for you to assign permissions based on a person’s job function, known outside of AWS as a role.
+IAM provides RBAC by defining IAM roles with permissions that align with job functions.
+- **attribute-based access control (ABAC)**: ABAC is an authorization strategy that defines permissions based on attributes.
+In AWS, these attributes are called tags, and you can define them on AWS resources, IAM roles, and in role sessions.
+With ABAC, you define a set of permissions based on the value of a tag.
 - **temporary credentials in IAM**: are used primarily with IAM roles, but does not exclude other uses.
 You can request temporary credentials that have a more restricted set of permissions than your standard IAM user.
 This prevents you from accidentally performing tasks that are not permitted by the more restricted credentials.
 - **policies within IAM**: Policies are JSON documents in AWS that let you specify who has access to AWS resources, and what actions they can perform on those resources.